mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     are baggage for joining the site or channel collections to a set of waveform data.
-We have functions for linking seed data with net, sta, chan, and loc keys to build links but the links are still defined by ObjectIDs.
+We have functions for linking seed data with net, sta, chan, and loc keys to build links but the links are still best defined by ObjectIDs.
 An example of why this is more generic is to contrast SEED data to something like a CMP reflection data set.
 In a CMP survey geophone locations are never given names but are indexed by something else like a survey flag